dalbergasia/Covid-19-Model/README.md

   - **_Percentage of infectious people with severe symptoms who recover:_** This will depend on a community&#39;s comorbidity factors (e.g. high diabetes prevalence) and access to healthcare

-Dynamic nature of these features along with model&#39;s high sensitivity towards them2 implies that values estimated in one location may not be used in another, and only measurements made in local and current context can provide reliable forecasts.
+Dynamic nature of these features along with model&#39;s high sensitivity towards them<sup id="a2">[2](#f1)</sup> implies that values estimated in one location may not be used in another, and only measurements made in local and current context can provide reliable forecasts.

 ### **Step IV: Building the simulation engine**
 ---